gerstrong/Commander-Genius/readme.txt

 - DEMO -

+Demo doesn't work until you record some.
+If you want to do that start the interpreter with "-rec" as argument.
+For example: "CGenius.exe -rec -game1 -level01" and you should be off to go recording in game 1 level 1.

-Wait a while at the tile screen and the game will cycle through several demos, an added feature not found on the original game.
+When you exit, the demo should be recorded.
+Restart the interpreter/game and wait a while at the tile screen and the game will cycle through several demos, an added feature not found on the original game.

+You can also see them using the demo option in the main menu.
+Have fun!

 - FAQ -
 Q: When I change to opengl-mode, the screen gets white and I can't do anything!
 I have to kill the program.